abhishekkumar-coding/MyNotes/React-Native/1_RN_questions.md

 Can lead to prop drilling for dynamic styles.
 Slightly more boilerplate.

+### Virtual Dom :
+THE VIRTUAL dom is a programming concept where an ideal or virtual representation is kept in memory and synced with real dom by a library such as ReactDom.
+This process is called reconcilation.

+## 🧠 What is JSI (JavaScript Interface)?

+JSI is a lightweight and fast system in React Native that allows JavaScript to directly call native code (like C++ or Java/Swift) without using the old Bridge.

+✅ It helps in:
+- Faster communication between JS and native
+- Lower memory usage
+- Better performance in apps

+---

+## ⚙️ What is Codegen?

+Codegen is a tool in React Native that automatically generates the native code (Java/Swift/C++) from JavaScript or TypeScript interfaces.

+✅ It helps in:
+- Reducing manual native code
+- Creating TurboModules and Fabric UI components
+- Making JS-to-native communication type-safe and faster

+---

+🔥 Together, JSI + Codegen = High performance + Easier native module development in React Native.

+### What is yoga ?
+yoga is an open source cross plateform layout engine that that was developed by Facebook.
+It was designed to work with React Native and provides a flexible high-performance layout system that can be used to build complex responsive UIs.
+Yoga is based on the Flexbox layout model, which provides a simple and intuitive way to define the layout of a user interface.

+### What is EVENR LOOP ?
+The Event loop is a. machanesim that allows js to handle multiple tasks, such as rendering UI updates,handleing user inputs, and processing network request in a non-blocking way.
+It oprates in a singel thread envirnment but. can hanlde asynchronous operations efficiently by delegating tasks to other

 ### 1. What is React Native, and how is it different from React?
 React Native is a JavaScript framework developed by Meta (Facebook) for building mobile applications for iOS and Android using React.
 React (ReactJS) is used for building web applications using HTML and the DOM.